Milan Jovanović (footballer, born 1981)

 He began his career with FK Vojvodina and had brief spells at Shakhtar Donetsk and Lokomotiv Moscow before joining Standard Liège, where he was named Belgian Pro League player of the year in 2008 and Belgian Golden Shoe the following year.
 In 2010–11, he spent the season at Liverpool before returning to Belgium afterwards to spend the rest of his career at Anderlecht.

-Jovanović earned 44 caps for the Serbian national team from his debut in 2007, and scored 11 international goals.
-Coach Radomir Antić created a wing-tandem with Jovanović and Miloš Krasić which is remembered as the best wing-partnership in the modern history of the Serbian national team.
+Jovanović earned 44 caps for the Serbia national team from his debut in 2007, and scored 11 international goals.
+Coach Radomir Antić created a wing-tandem with Jovanović and Miloš Krasić which is remembered as the best wing-partnership in the modern history of the Serbia national team.
 He represented Serbia at the 2010 FIFA World Cup.
 He is commonly referred to by his nickname Lane.

 Early life

 Son of Stamenko and Gordana, Jovanović was born and raised in Bajina Bašta before moving to Valjevo, Novi Sad, and Belgrade in pursuit of a football career.
 He played in the youth teams of FK Kosmos Bajina Bašta and FK Budućnost Valjevo.